Placeblock/CommandAPI/README.md

 Everything starts with the Command class.
 You can extend this class, but in [Paper and Waterfall in detail](#paper-and-waterfall-in-detail) we will discuss why there are better options.
 Weather you do it or not at some point you have to implement the generateCommand method which is called right after instantiating the command.
-There is one parameter, which is the base-literal treeCommandBuilder you can build upon.
+There is one parameter, which is the base-literal CommandNodeBuilder you can build upon.
 At the end the complete tree-structure has to be returned for the command to work.

 <details>